gollum/gollum/README.md

 Usage
 -----
-RJGit wraps most (if not all) core functionality from JGit; see below for some examples of what you can do with it.
+RJGit wraps most (if not all) of JGit's core functionality; see below for some examples of what you can do with it.
 Make sure you have [JRuby](http://jruby.org/) installed.

 ### Require the gem and include the RJGit module